 Check out our Guide to the Best Mouth Guards

-Shin Guards – A good pair of Muay Thai shin guards will protect your shins during sparring and Muay Thai drills.
+A good pair of Muay Thai shin guards will protect your shins during sparring and Muay Thai drills.
 Even if you aren’t planning on sparring for a while, you will still be doing drills that will require you to have a good pair of shin guards.
 As such, you’ll need a pair of shin guards…eventually.

 It is important that you get guards that fully protect your feet and shins.
 There are some smaller guards that I’ve seen people use that don’t provide much coverage at all.
 There are also shin sock guards that fit tightly to your legs.
 These guards are used in amateur tournaments and don’t offer as much protection as the standard shin guards.